arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

-**12 Introduce yourself by third**
+# 12 Introduce yourself in third

 He will be a great fit for the software engineering position at our company.
 He did almost two years of a full-time job at Baidu and Gaotu as a Software developer.
 He has 3 years of software development experience, one year of them in data mining and machine learning fields. two years of them is backend developer.
 His current focus is on building a back-end web service.
 He experienced a full software development life cycle including requirement, system analysis, design, coding, testing, integration and maintenance.
 He is also familiar with common back-end frameworks and dev tools.
 He is curious about new possibilities and challenging things.
 He has received systematic training in software development in Canada, which show his great passion for software knowledge.
-He has a solid understanding of Java language and be good at data structure and algorithm.
+He has a solid understanding of Java language and is good at data structure and algorithms.
 I believe he has the ability to be a great team member and write efficient code.

-# **13 ask interview**
+# 13 ask interviewer

-1. What is the main responsibility of the position? or What's prodcut this position will do?
-2. What training programs are available to your employees?
+1. What training programs are available to your employees?
-3. What will you expect from me during the first day, first week, and first month of employment?

-Zoom live java binary tree and data stru microserive

-salesforcereferral365@gmail.com
+2.   what's the tech stack used in your team?
+3.   ~~How does one advance in the company?~~

+# 14 Environment

+I have worked in many types of environments and enjoyed learning new things from each.
+I would say that while I don’t prefer a particular environment, I really like working with people who are committed to getting things done and who are passionate about their work.

+**14 What was a time when you used a novel idea to solve a problem?**